Efficient comparison of independence structures of log-linear models: Introduction and Motivation

-There are several methods that learn Markov network structures from data \citep{brombergmargaritis09b,schluter2014ibmap,pensar2017marginal,schluter2018blankets}, a subset of the family of log-linear models whose independence structure is an undirected graph, with the nodes representing the random variables of the domain, and the edges encoding direct probabilistic influence between the variables.
+In this work we make references to and draw inspiration from Markov networks, an interesting subset of the family of log-linear models, whose independence structure is an undirected graph, with the nodes representing the random variables of the domain, and the edges encoding direct probabilistic influence between the variables.
+There are several methods for learning Markov network structures from data \cite{brombergmargaritis09b,schluter2014ibmap,pensar2017marginal,schluter2018blankets}.
 In undirected graphical models (UGMs), the absence of an edge indicates that the dependence could be mediated by some other subset of variables, corresponding to conditional independence between these variables.
-The use of graphs as representation, however, has an important disadvantage: since it simply uses the basic concept of conditional and marginal independence, this representation may hide the occurrence of fine-grain structure such as \emph{context-specific independencies} \citep{boutilier1996context,hojsgaard2004statistical,koller09}, which are independencies that hold only in a subspace of the configurations of the conditioning set.
-Log-linear models are more flexible than graphical models, allowing to encode not only conditional independencies, but also context-specific independencies.
+The use of graphs as representation, however, has an important disadvantage: since it simply uses the basic concept of conditional and marginal independence, this representation may hide the occurrence of fine-grain structure such as \emph{context-specific independencies} \cite{boutilier1996context,hojsgaard2004statistical,koller09}, which are independencies that hold only in a subspace of the configurations of the conditioning set.
+Log-linear models are more flexible than graphical models, since they are capable of encoding not only conditional independencies, but also context-specific independencies.
 The log-linear representation of the structure is defined as a set of feature functions, each consisting of an assignment to some subset of the variables in the domain.
 Given a set of features, the joint probability distribution is completely specified by the feature weights, one real number per feature, which are the numerical parameters of the log-linear model.
-For the structure learning problem, there has been a surge of interest towards methods that construct a log-linear model by selecting features from a dataset, usually by performing a local search that incrementally adds or deletes features \citep{DELLAPIETRA97,LeealNIPS06,davis2010bottom,van2012markov,lowd2013learning,lowd14a}.
-This approach poses the structure learning problem as a feature selection problem, where the features represent dependencies between subsets of random variables.